Nico-Curti/cardio/README.md

 ## Description

-The project, still in progress, proposes to analyze cardiological data through a machine learning approach.
+The project, still in progress, proposes to analyze cardiological PPG data through a machine learning approach.

-The analysis work-flow is the following:
+### Database Generation

+The analysis work-flow is centred around the pre-processing of "raw" data with some initial feature extraction (e.g. computation of RR, which is the distance between two consecutives peaks in the PPG signal).
+The modules for the database generation are:

 - (1) [pre_process.py](https://github.com/Nico-Curti/cardio/blob/master/modules/pre_process.py):